leonlatsch/AVIVChallange/README.md

 - view

 Data is for requesting data from the API.

 Domain has domain logic in it.
-(Not much for this project) View contains the UI and its models.
+(Not much for this project)

+View contains the UI and its models.

 If you look at the [Clean Architecture Documentation](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), *data* and *view* are the *outer layers* and *domain* is the *inner layer*.
 Meaning domain models and classes can be used by other layers, but not the other way around.

 I also implemented *use cases*.
 They are used by the view models instead if the repository itself.
-This way you don't expose functions to the view model that it does'nt need.
+This way you don't expose functions to the view model that it doesn't need.

 ## Navigation
 I tried compose navigation for the fist time, so the implementation might be a little off.